 Problem resolution (including responding to persistent performance issues or systemic problems)

 The Customer Standing Committee (CSC) is authorized to monitor the performance of the IANA Functions against agreed service level targets on a regular basis.
-In the event that persistent performance issues are identified by the CSC, the CSC will seek resolution in accordance with a Remedial Action Plan which includes:
+In the event that persistent performance issues are identified by the CSC, the CSC will seek resolution in accordance with a Remedial Action Plan, which includes:

 CSC reports persistent performance issues to the IANA Functions Operator staff and requests remedial action in a predetermined number of days.